Day One: Baltimore to Havana

 The rest of the day was spent walking to El Dandy to get another bowl of the roasted pimento peppers and walking through Plaza Vieja again before heading back to the apartment.

-In the morning, we shot recap interviews for the trip to capture each of our thoughts on Cuba and The Fellowship.
-Eddie Chang’s was visited again for lunch as the cameras charged.
-This time, I skipped the fajitas in favor of grilled pork.
+Eddie Chang’s was visited again for lunch and this time, I skipped the fajitas in favor of grilled pork.
 A unique drink was had there, a German-made drink called Hyper Malt.
 It’s a non-alcoholic malt drink rich in vitamins and nutrients.
 In small quantities it was delicious.

 We walked that afternoon into Plaza Vieja for drinks and had street-side churros along the way, the first and only time we risked street food.
 It was absolutely delicious and worth it.
 We stopped again in La Familiar for cheap dinner.
 For the most part we had run out of cash and had to keep enough for the taxi to the airport the next day.